scheong325/FER-Capstone/README.md

         pip install -r requirements.txt

 6. Navigate one folder out of FER-Capstone (ex: If your clone is in /home/FER-Capstone, navigate to /home/)
-7. Set the Flask Env Variable(This has to be done every time the conda environment is started):
+7. Set the Flask Env Variable(This has to be repeated every time the conda environment is started):

         Windows(cmd prompt): set FLASK_APP=FER-Capstone
         Linux/Mac: EXPORT FLASK_APP=FER-Capstone